r0sace/OJC-Calculator/README.md

  # What It Does
  The OJC Calculator calculates how many onions, jalapenos, and cilantro are required for the needs of each prep item as entered by the user.
-The OJC Calculator returns the total amount of OJC per item as well as the grand total.
+The OJC Calculator gives a breakdown of the amount of OJC in each item and gives the total amount needed.

  # How I Built It
  * Python 3